yonatanStiebel/Splayer1/README.md

 Each half of the keyboard has 3 rows, 5 columns and 3 extra thumb keys.

-The pinky and ring finger columns are slightly splayed (hence the name) and slightly staggered, making for a non-aggressive layout.
+The pinky and ring finger columns are slightly staggered and splayed (hence the name), making for a non-aggressive layout.

-The PCB is flippable,and can be used for halves of the keyboard.
+The PCB is flippable, and can be used for both halves of the keyboard.